Affiliate links on Android Authority may earn us a commission. Learn more.

 WhatsApp isn’t only for one-to-one chats.
 You can also bring in up to 256 people to chat in one place as well.
 Setting up a WhatsApp group is as simple as choosing participants from your contact list, selecting a group name, and off you go.

-Opening them up and closing them down is so easy and fast that you can effortlessly start one to organize spontaneous special events.
+Opening and closing them up is so easy and fast that you can effortlessly start one to organize spontaneous special events.
 Or, if you want to say start up a community, you can publicize a joining URL that people can click to enter your group.

 The third tier of the WhatsApp platform is video calls.
 If both you and the person you want to call are on WhatsApp, you can make free unlimited video calls to one another, regardless of country.
 You can even make group video calls.
 Although, if you’re on a strictly capped internet data plan, you may want to toggle the WhatsApp setting that restricts how much data these calls use up.